julio-cfa/julio-cfa.github.io/_writeups/perfection.md

 ```

-<p>Then, we can run Nmap with flags to get the services and their versions:</p>
+Then, we can run Nmap with flags to get the services and their versions:

 ```bash
 sudo nmap -sC -sV -p22,80 10.10.11.253 --open -Pn